Jazz violin: Swing to bebop

 The violin is well-represented in modern jazz and improvisational music.
-Mark Feldman is one of the leading performers in modern and contemporary jazz violin, along with Scott Tixier, Mat Maneri and Jean-Luc Ponty.
+Mark Feldman is one of the leading performers in modern and contemporary jazz violin, along with Scott Tixier, Mat Maneri, Billy Bang and Jean-Luc Ponty.
 Adam Taubitz founded The Berlin Philharmonic Jazz Group.
 With this group he played -and still does- as a soloist on the trumpet and the violin in Europe and the Far East.
 Regina Carter regularly appears in readers' and critic's polls at Downbeat magazine while playing in an earthy, R&B-influenced style.
 In gypsy jazz, contemporary violin players include Romanian born Florin Niculescu, Belgian Tcha Limberger, and French violinist and guitarist Dorado Schmitt.

 Amplification

 Big bands are loud, but the violin is quiet.
 One person to address the problem was Augustus Stroh, who invented the Stroh violin in the 1890s that was inspired by the gramophone, with a horn connected to project the sound.
 In the 1930s, Stuff Smith experimented with electric amplification.
 Since the 1980s an electric violin has been used in which a transducer is built into the instrument.

 Jean-Luc Ponty's attraction to jazz was influenced by Miles Davis and John Coltrane, which led him to the electric violin.
 Critic Joachim Berendt wrote, "Since Ponty, the jazz violin has been a different instrument" and compared his phrasing to Coltrane's.